jordankuhns/readwise-twos-sync/README.md

 # Readwise to Twos Sync

-A Python application that automatically syncs your Readwise highlights to your Twos app.
+A Python application that automatically syncs your Readwise highlights to your Twos and Capacities apps.
 Perfect for keeping your reading insights organized and accessible in your daily workflow.

 ## Features

 - 🌐 **Web App**: Simple web interface for one-click syncing
-- 🔄 Automatic syncing of new Readwise highlights to Twos
+- 🔄 Automatic syncing of new Readwise highlights to Twos and Capacities
 - 📅 Configurable sync intervals and lookback periods
 - 🛡️ Robust error handling and logging
 - 🔧 Easy configuration via environment variables or .env files